pietrop/srtParserComposer/README.md

 ```

 ### The srt parser has four possible outputs - srt parser
-The parser has 4 functions,
+The parser has 6 main functions,

 they both take in an srt file (file path/name) as input `parseSrtFileToJson` returns a json and `parseSrtFileToText` returns plain text without timecodes.